 - Telegram channel where Insider investors can eavesdrop on the principals' chats on global trends, current events, and individual stock picks

-Capitalist Exploits doesn’t publicly disclose its entire investment portfolio, so its exact historical performance is unknown.
-However, here are some recent stocks picks they’ve made and how those stocks have performed:
+Capitalist Exploits doesn't publicly disclose its entire investment portfolio, but here are some recent stock picks they've made and how those stocks have performed:

 |Nel Asa (NEL)||104%|

 These are very impressive numbers, though perhaps more impressive is that the longest of them were held for 2.5 years.
 Many of the stock picks above achieved triple-digit gains in 24 months or less, living up to Capitalist Exploits' mandate of finding companies with potential for gains of 300% or more.

 Insider costs $2,499/year with a 30-day no-questions-asked refund policy, while The Insider Newsletter costs just $1 for the first month and $35/month thereafter.

 For serious traders and investors, Zacks offers a wealth of free and paid services including newsletters, stock research, market analysis, portfolio recommendations, and much more.
 Many of the more than 800,000 members of the Zacks community, both experienced and new to trading, have portfolios reflecting the impressive performance numbers that Zacks proudly shares on its website.

 Rather than making specific stock picks on a monthly basis—as Stock Advisor does—Zacks analyzes thousands of stocks and gives each of them a “Zacks Rank” score between 1 and 5.